jeffoo713/find_the_way/README.md

 ## Run the project

-1. Navigate into core dir
+1. Navigate into core directory

 ```sh
 $ cd core